Activity note: Hotel check-in from 3:00 p.m.

 Dinner: Lambuth Inn buffet.

 Afternoon: For our next field trip, we’ll depart for Newfound Gap via scenic Soco Road.
 In southern Appalachian vernacular, a gap is a low point in a mountain ridge.
 A trip over the Newfound Gap Road, the lowest pass through the Great Smoky Mountains, has often been compared to a drive from Georgia to Maine in terms of the variety of forest ecosystems one experiences.
 We'll ride about 3,000 feet into the mountainous landscape, through fragrant woodlands that include pine-oak, evergreen spruce, and cove hardwoods.
-We'll stop at selected vista turnouts with ample time to take advantage of the photo-ops along the way, while our resident expert teaches us en route about other points of interest.
+We'll stop at all the vista turnouts with ample time to take advantage of the photo-ops along the way, while our resident expert teaches us en route about the founders of the park, geology of the region and other points of interest.

 Dinner: On our way back to Junaluska, we’ll stop at a popular local restaurant featuring great Southern home cooking from hand-carved roast beef and fried chicken to a wide selection of vegetables and homemade desserts.
 Coffee, tea, water.
 Other beverages available for purchase.